 There are a few ways exfoliants support anti-aging.
 For example, chemical exfoliants such as hydroxy acids—which include AHA, BHA, and PHA—can help prevent dry skin, wrinkles, and hyperpigmentation.
 All of which can contribute to a more aged appearance.

 People know Polyhydroxy acid (PHA) for its gentler nature on the skin.
 It can even help strengthen the skin barrier.
 It can even help prevent premature skin damage and protect skin from sun damage, dryness, and sensitivity.

 Alpha hydroxy acids (AHAs) include lactic acid and glycolic acid.
-There’s a rumor which states people have been using AHAs since ancient types for skin aging.
+There’s a rumor which states people have been using AHAs since ancient times for skin aging.
 And they’ve been shown to improve skin roughness and texture for a smoother, younger-looking appearance.

 Fruit enzymes, such as papain from papaya, may even help reduce and treat scars for smoother skin.
 All of these exfoliants have the potential to support your anti-aging skincare routine!

 Best Anti-Aging Exfoliants Based On Your Skin Type

 It’s essential to select an exfoliant based on your skin type.
 Otherwise, skin can be unnecessarily damaged by stripping your skin’s protective barrier.
 And potentially can even lead to an increased appearance of aging.
 So let’s look at the best anti-aging exfoliants based on your skin type!

 For Normal Skin: Kate Somerville ExfoliKate® Intensive Exfoliating Treatment